-20,008,319 SHARES OF COMMON STOCK
+18,610,710 SHARES OF COMMON STOCK

-This prospectus relates to 20,008,319 shares of our common stock which may be offered for sale from time to time by the Selling Stockholders identified in this Prospectus, consisting of 1,952,813 outstanding restricted shares, up to an aggregate of 4,124,940 shares of common stock issuable pursuant to the exercise of warrants, and additional shares of common stock which Selling Stockholders may receive at a later date pursuant to the anti-dilution provisions of certain warrants.
+This Prospectus relates to 18,610,710 shares of our common stock which may be offered for sale from time to time by the Selling Stockholders identified in this Prospectus, consisting of up to an aggregate of 433,090 shares of our common stock now owned by them, up to an aggregate of 13,098,674 shares of common stock issuable pursuant to the exercise of warrants and options, and additional shares of common stock which Selling Stockholders may receive at a later date pursuant to the anti-dilution provisions of certain warrants.
 We anticipate that the Selling Stockholders will offer the Shares for sale at prevailing market prices on the OTC Bulletin Board on the date of such sale.
 We will not receive any proceeds from these sales.
 We are paying the expenses incurred in registering the Shares, but all selling and other expenses incurred by each of the Selling Stockholders will be borne by each Selling Stockholder.

 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-On March 27, 2008 the closing bid and ask prices for one share of our common stock were \$.14 and \$.16, respectively, as reported by the OTC Bulletin Board website.
-These over-the-counter quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.
+On March 27, 2008 the closing bid and ask prices for one share of our common stock were \$0.14 and \$0.16, respectively, as reported by the OTC Bulletin Board website.
+These over-the-counter quotations reflect interdealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.

 These securities are speculative and involve a high degree of risk.
-You should consider carefully the "Risk Factors" beginning on Page 2 this prospectus before making a decision to purchase our stock.
-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities passed upon the adequacy or accuracy of this prospectus.
+You should consider carefully the "Risk Factors" beginning on Page 2 of this prospectus before making a decision to purchase our stock.

+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

 The date of this prospectus is April 2, 2008